sebasrock156/Huananzhi-X99E-K4-Home/README_ENG.md

 [Original BIOS Image]: This is a dump from Stock BIOS from my Motherboard, without modifies.

-[Mooded BIOS Image]: This is a ligth modified BIOS when I try enabling all the features in there.
+[Unlocked BIOS Image]: This is a light modified BIOS when I try enabling all the features in there.

 [Hacked BIOS Image]: This is a modified BIOS Image for boot Xeons V3 Series (and some V4 Series) with Turbo Boost Hack.